yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 draft: true
 ---

-The Legendre transform is one of those mathematical techniques which physics textbooks pull out with little explanation and intuition.
-If you were a physics student, you may have encountered it in thermodynamics, where it is used to relate the internal energy of a system to other thermodynamic potentials like the free energy or enthalpy.
+For a physics student, the Legendre transform is one of those mathematical techniques which textbooks pull out with little explanation and intuition.
+You may have encountered it in thermodynamics, where it is used to relate the internal energy of a system to other thermodynamic potentials like the free energy or enthalpy.
 Or maybe you came across the Legendre transform in classical mechanics as the link between the Lagrangian and the Hamiltonian.

-As compared to more common operations like derivatives and integrals, or even other transforms like the Fourier transform, I found the Legendre transform more opaque and less intuitive:
+As compared to common operations like the Fourier or Laplace transforms, I found the Legendre transform to be more opaque and less intuitive:

-* If someone presented you a function $$f(x)$$, and stated that the Legendre transform $$g$$ is defined as $$g = px - f$$, you might ask, "but why?"
+* I did not understand why the Legendre transform $$G(p)$$ of a function

-* You might be told that $$p$$ is the derivative of $$f$$, but again, why?
+  $$F(x)$$ is defined by $$G = p\,x - F$$.

-* What is the independent variable in this formula?
+* Why is $$p$$ the derivative of $$F$$?
+How is it an independent variable?

 * What is the intuition behind the Legendre transform anyway?

-My goal with this post is to share a clear exposition of what the Legendre transform is, as well as why it is the right way to describe the deep connection between energy, temperature and entropy.
+If you've asked the same questions, then my goal with this post is to share a clear exposition of what the Legendre transform is, as well as why it is the right way to describe the deep connection between energy, temperature and entropy.

 Let's get started.